annarife99/Final-Project-MLOps/reports/README.md

 >
 > Answer:

-For our project work, we use the Transformers pipeline as the basis of our project since we have been working with NLP.
-Thus, the transformers based-model has been used to classify the data.
+We used the Transformers pipeline as the basis of our project since we have been working with NLP to classify the data.
 However, other frameworks have been used such as PyTorch and the PyTorch Lightning library to be able to provide the necessary tools for building and training the NLP model using the "model" module.
 We also used the AdamW optimizer from PyTorch for optimization and PyTorch's built-in loss functions for computing the loss, together with scheduler provided by PyTorch for learning rate scheduling.
 Additionally, we used the hydra library to import the configurations from a yaml file, the transformers library for tokenization, the pandas and NumPy libraries for data manipulation, the wandb library for logging, the sklearn library for metrics, the tqdm library for progress bars, the click library to create a command-line interface, the logging library to log progress, the dotenv library to load environment variables, the pathlib library to work with file paths, the os library to join paths and the torch library for CUDA support.
 Finally, we used the Natural Language Toolkit (nltk) library which we used in preprocessing functions for text data such as removing emojis, numbers, punctuations, stop words, lower casing, lemmatizing the text and tokenization of text.

 ## Coding environment